 ‘Healthy Conversation Skills’ is a training programme developed in Southampton UK that provides skills for health and social care practitioners, designed to encourage patient and client engagement in behaviour change.
 The skills do this by encouraging reflection on habits that patients and clients want to change, thereby making the unconscious conscious and amenable to deliberate change.
 Key skills are shown in Box 1.

-Box1.
-Please add the box caption.
+Box1.Healthy Conversation Skills.